 Mentoring cycle and procedure

-- The first 12-month cycle started at the European Communication Summit which took place on July 7th and 8th 2016 at the Square Meeting Center in Brussels.
+- The second 12-month cycle starts at the European Communication Summit which will take place on June 29th and 30th 2017 at the Square Meeting Center in Brussels.

 - Based on available mentor profiles, selected mentees can choose up to three potential mentors